kabelj/AA6XA-Logger/README.md

 - QSOs are written to the SOTA CSV in the order they're in the log.
 The SOTA database expects them to be in chronological order.
 If they're not, you'll need to manually cut/paste lines in a text editor to fix this.
-- When starting the program, you can't create a new log.
-Select an existing one, then File>New Log.
 - Only bands that I use (or will soon!) are currently supported.
 This shouldn't matter unless you're really into microwaves.
 (All HF/VHF/UHF are supported)
 - I haven't looked to closely at how Python's datetime works, so be careful with dates where the month and day can be interchanged, e.g. 3/4/2021
 - I'm pretty sure I did all the input validation regex's right, so please let me know if you find a bug in one!

 ## History